 American homes are adorned with boughs of yarrow, mistletoe, and fir trees.
 Most have a Christmas tree decorated with lights, tinsel, balloons, popcorn garlands, and multicolored lollipops in the shape of candy canes.
 So, in Bethlehem, New Orleans, there is a custom of lighting a big star as early as the beginning of December.

 In Arizona, the Mexican ritual Las Posadas takes place, with a procession and a play depicting Mary and Joseph looking for a place to stay.
 The play is also performed among family members, each of whom plays a different role, especially during visits between relatives.
 There is also a small set in each house where the birth of the Lord is re-enacted with the help of figurines and other details the Lord is re-enacted.

 In California, Santa arrives lately on a surfboard.
 So the traditional American Christmas meal consists of a turkey roast accompanied by vegetables and gravy.
 Other typical dishes are a roast goose, roast duck, or ham, served with cranberry sauce.
 For dessert, a fruit pudding (especially plum pudding) is prepared with brandy or pumpkin pie.
 Other traditional sweets are mince pies and pates filled with dried fruit.

 How many homes did Santa have?

 In America, Santa Claus is known to have two homes.
-One is in Torrington, Connecticut, where Santa and his helpers give out presents.
-A second is in Wilmington, New York, where a village is home to Santa Claus and his reindeer.
+One is in Torrington, Connecticut, where Santa and his helpers give presents.
+A second is in Wilmington, New York, where a village is a home to Santa Claus and his reindeer.

 What do they say about Santa Claus in America?